Oka Crisis: In media

+In print

+Ellen Gabriel (Katsi'tsakwas), a Kanien’kehá:ka artist and activist, authored the book When the Pine Needles Fall with historian Sean Carleton, documenting the events.

 In art

-Joseph Tehawehron David, a Mohawk artist who became known for his role as a warrior during the Oka Crisis in 1990, developed a body of artistic work that was deeply influenced by his experience "behind the wire" in 1990.
+Joseph Tehawehron David, a Kanien’kehá:ka artist who became known for his role as a warrior during the Oka Crisis in 1990, developed a body of artistic work that was deeply influenced by his experience "behind the wire" in 1990.